 - coordinating TV-viewing times with family so you can all share reactions in real-time.

 We are setting up connection cafes at some of our sites so that you can share a cuppa with your loved ones at a distance.
 The connection café approach will not be suitable for everyone, as we appreciate some individuals live too far away or there may be additional barriers based on the needs of people living in the service.
-Our activities coordinators and managers are reviewing this on a individual resident basis.
+Our activities coordinators and managers are reviewing this on a individual resident basis such as connection cafes and visits which will be subject to local conditions (eg local restrictions and lockdowns) please contact the Registered Manager of the service if you have any queries.

 Why can’t I visit as usual?